samlipton/slipy/README.md

 The Python codes in this repository were developed to handle, manipulate and analyse output from **DFT** programs.

-At the moment, the coding is focused on dealing with OpenMX
+At the moment, the coding is focused on dealing with [OpenMX](http://openmx-square.org/openmx_man3.9/).